 - Kind of on the beginner side of things and neglected the more advanced clients, but this may be due to the demographic of Coral Gables, not necessarily the instructor.
 However, I do think it’s important to give advanced modifications as much as for beginners.

 - Pace of class felt slow.
 We moved slowly from one circuit to the next and had a lot of rest time in between.

 The rower was hard for me but once I got on that treadmill, I couldn’t get fast enough to get my heart rate actually pumping hard despite running at 9 for 2.5 minutes.
 Their class recommends your sprint as being 2 points faster than a jog.
 I can sprint at a 12.5 but my jog max is a 7.
 I know Barry’s has conditioned me but I swear the tread was slower than what it read out.
-I ran at a 10 for a minute which I never do at home and finally saw my heart rate rise!
+I ran at a 10 for a minute which I rarely do at home and finally saw my heart rate rise!
 I missed countdowns and motivation to run faster but it was also peacefull being able to go at my own pace.

 I was glad I ran into the founder of Rate Your Burn (who also gave me my first review – holy nerves knowing she was in class) last week to hear her thoughts on Orange Theory.
 While she has yet to take a class, she mentioned that she heard it was supposed to be more like a CrossFit hybrid which I hadn’t thought about!
 During the class, I kept comparing it to Barry’s Bootcamp but now I feel like I shouldn’t have.
 I have yet to experience a REAL CrossFit class because the ones I always take are 15 minutes of actual work and 45 minutes of stretching… but I can see how OTheory is like a mix between CrossFit and Bootcamp with Polar HR tracking.